yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Display.rst

 Display
 #######

-TI SoCs are equipped with Display SubSystem (DSS) hardware to provide hardware acceleration for alpha blending of overlays and color conversion.
-The DSS hardware is exposed to the software drm API available through ``libdrm`` module.
-Through this drm interface, a user space program can perform *mode setting* of the display.
+TI SoCs with Display Sub-System (DSS) hardware offer hardware acceleration for alpha blending of overlays and color conversion.
+The ``libdrm`` module exposes DSS hardware through the software Direct Render Management (DRM) API.
+Through this DRM interface, a user space program can perform *mode setting* of the display.

-The drm module models the display hardware as a series of abstract hardware blocks and manages them through the API.
+The DRM module models the display hardware as a series of abstract hardware blocks and manages them through the API.
 The blocks are:

    - CRTC\ [#f1]_\: represents a scanout engine that generates video timing signal from the data pointed to by the scanout buffer

-   - Connector: represents where the video timing signal is sent across to the display
+   - Connector: represents where the video timing signal goes and how it gets there

-   - Encoder: transforms the video timing signal from CRTC to a format that is suitable for sending across the connector
+   - Encoder: transforms the video timing signal from the CRTC to a format that is suitable for sending to the connector

-   - Plane: represents the overlay buffer that a CRTC can be fed with
+   - Plane: represents the overlay buffer that will feed a CRTC

-A utility application ``modetest`` can be used to get the list of available drm blocks.
-All the information available for the device can be displayed by using it.
+The list of available DRM blocks is viewable using the application :command:`modetest`.

 .. ifconfig:: CONFIG_image_type in ('adas')